marciogualtieri/DataScience/coursera/fakenews/presentation/index.md

 --- .class #id

-Here's how the percentages look like:
+Here's a sample from the percentages for accuracy:

 ```r